-The NASA-Dryden Integrated Test Facility (ITF) provides an environment for conducting efficient and thorough testing of advanced, highly integrated research aircraft.
+The NASA Dryden Research Aircraft Integration Facility (RAIF) provides an environment for conducting efficient and thorough testing of advanced, highly integrated research aircraft.

 Williams was the first director of what later became the NASA Dryden Flight Research Center located at Edwards, CA. The test facility allows researchers and technicians to integrate and test aircraft systems such as flight controls, avionics, electrical systems, and other related systems simultaneously before each flight.
 Flight test confidence is greatly enhanced by qualifying inter-active aircraft systems in a controlled environment.
 In the RAIF, each element of a flight vehicle can be regulated and monitored in real time as it interacts with the other aircraft systems.
 Until the ITF was developed, pre-flight checks were carried out independently and often at several locations.